liushaoxing321/dragonball/README.md

 libclangStaticAnalyzer is reusable through AST gate.

-So DragonBall is GCC Frontend -> GCC AST -> Clang AST -> Clang Analyzer Checker to static analysis qtbase, glibc, linux kernel and other [only for GCC](https://bugs.llvm.org/show_bug.cgi?id=22830).
+So DragonBall is GCC Frontend -> GCC AST -> Clang AST -> Clang Analyzer Checker to static analysis Linux kernel and other [only for GCC](https://bugs.llvm.org/show_bug.cgi?id=22830) open source projects.